xdrpp/stc/cmd/stc/stc.1.md

 that it can verify signatures from all keys associated with the account.
 Only available in default mode.

+`-keygen` [_file_]
+:	Creates a new public keypair.
+With no argument, prints first the secret then the public key to standard output.
+When given an argument, writes the public key to standard output and the private key to a file, asking for a passphrase if you don't supply `-nopass`.
+Note that if file contains a '/' character, the file is taken relative to the current working directory or root directory.
+If it does not, the file is stored in stc's configuration directory.

 `-list-keys`
 :	List all private keys stored under the configuration directory.

 `-net` _name_
 :	Specify which network to use for hashing, signing, and posting transactions, as well as for querying signers with the `-l` option.
+Two pre-defined names are "main" and "test", but you can configure other networks as discussed in the FILES section.

 `-nopass`
 :	Never prompt for a passphrase, so assume an empty passphrase